gilbert227/protein/results/README.md

 The chunk size tests are for comparing different chunk sizes.

 ### Forward Search
 In the forward search folders are some tests for the depth, where it will be tested which depth would provide the best result.
 The files are called depth_test_min5_3_4_5_2D.png (or 3D).
-This means that every depth is tested for 5 minutes and the a depth range of 3,4 and 5 is used.
+This means that every depth is tested for 5 minutes (this number is not always 5) and the a depth range of 3,4 and 5 is used.